awsdocs/amazon-dynamodb-developer-guide/doc_source/DotNetSDKMidLevel.md

    You must provide the primary key either in the `Document` instance or explicitly as a parameter\.

-The following C\# code snippet demonstrates the preceding tasks\.
-The code sample updates an item in the Book table\.
-The `UpdateItem` operation updates the existing Authors attribute, deletes the PageCount attribute, and adds a new attribute XYZ\.
+The following C\# code example demonstrates the preceding tasks\.
+The code example updates an item in the Book table\.
+The `UpdateItem` operation updates the existing `Authors` attribute, deletes the `PageCount` attribute, and adds a new `XYZ` attribute\.
 The `Document` instance includes the primary key of the book to update\.

 **Example**